Jpease1020/unit-testing-react/PITCHME.md

   - You can test that the function returned the expected result
   - You can test that it kicked off another function or action (haven't figured out how to test that it kicked off an api call but it's probably doable)
-  - You can test the state of the class before and after a function modifies it
+  - You can test the state of the component before and after a function modifies it
   - You can test/assert on the html it returns by testing the render() function but it's probably faster to just use the find() method on shallow

 ---